 This plant will require the ukhouseplants saying of 'drenches between droughts'.
 Not only will continuous soil moisture ruin their root systems, but it'll also increase the risk of a rotten stem which essentially will destroy the plant.
 Allow all of the soil to thoroughly dry out in between waters in the growing period, reducing this further in the autumn and winter.
 Under-watering symptoms include a shrivelled stem, yellowing leaves, little to no growth and dry, crispy patches forming on the leaf edges.
 These issues are usually caused by too much light/heat or forgetfulness.
 Remember, the brighter the location, the more watering you'll need to do.
 Over-watering symptoms include a weakened or rotten stem, no new growth, yellowing lower leaves and eventual plant death.
 The differences between under and over-watering can be very similar, with a rotten root ball or stem being the obvious difference.

 This is not a necessity; however, a quick hose down from time to time will hydrate the leaves and wash away dust or potential pests.

 Curled leaves and dried brown edges are the result of too little water and over-exposure to the sun.
 Although this species can naturally do well in sun-filled locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every few days, starting from an indirect location to a few hours of morning/evening sun over a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the spring to wrap the roots around moister soil.